upcrob/jOTP/README.md

 *number* - Phone number to send the token to.

+**NOTE:** Because jOTP cannot lookup the carrier associated with a phone number, it will attempt to send the message to each carrier in the configuration.
+Doing so will, therefore, result in an undeliverable message to most, if not all of the carrier endpoints.
+While this will suffice for a small number of messages, this is not recommended for applications that operate at high scale.

 ### Validate Function

 **Description:** The validate function determines whether or not a token is valid.
 If  valid, the 'tokenValid' property of the JSON response will be set to 'true', and the token will be automatically invalidated.